-Following review of the level of Directors' fees for the forthcoming year the Board concluded that the amounts should remain unchanged at £38,000 for the Chairman and £19,000 for each of the Directors.
+Following review of the level of Directors' fees for the forthcoming year the Board concluded that the amounts should remain unchanged at £42,000 for the Chairman and £21,000 for each of the Directors.
+However, owing to the increased responsibilities imposed on the Chair of the Audit Committee in recent years it was agreed to increase the fee for this rôle to £25,000 (previously £21,000) per annum from 1 May 2018.
 The annual limit on Directors' fees is set out in the Company's Articles of Association.
 The present limit is £175,000 in aggregate per annum and the approval of shareholders in a General Meeting would be required to change this limit.